Summer Internship Program: Frederick County

 Primary Program Area Focus: ANR

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

-Though the focus will be Horticulture Programming, the 2019 VCE-Frederick intern will also work with agents involved in educational programing related to 4-H Youth Development.
+Though the focus will be Horticulture Programming, the 2020 VCE-Frederick intern will also work with agents involved in educational programing related to 4-H Youth Development and Family Consumer Sciences – Food Nutrition, Health, and Wellness.
 Ideally, the intern will have marketing and communication skills to help develop program marketing, newsletters, and PowerPoint presentations.

 2. Describe the knowledge / skills you expect the intern to gain from this experience.

 Upon completion, the intern should have a well-rounded idea of the various sectors of VCE and the different educational programming opportunities that we provide our local communities.
 The intern will have had the chance to assist farmers involved with commercial horticulture production, improved communication skills and helped homeowners by answering lawn/garden plant and pest questions, worked alongside agents and volunteers to deliver home horticulture and ornamental horticulture educational workshops, gained experience and knowledge in the skills of training and managing volunteers, developed a better understanding of food preservation, built knowledge and confidence in working with youth, and gained the personal reward of watching and assisting youth grow through their own learning and discovery process.
 The intern will assist with the compiling of a situation analysis and agents in the development, delivery, and evaluation of educational programs.
 This experience will show the individual how to identify needs and to assess impacts and skills gained by participating clients.